FOREX-Dollar heads for biggest monthly loss since 2010 ahead of Powell speech

 "Powell will continue to err on the side of hawkishness at this point in time."

-The dollar edged up 0.1% against the yen to 138.75 yen JPY=EBS, as the pair continued to consolidate following a bounce from a three-month low of 137.50 on Monday.
+The dollar edged up 0.2% against the yen to 139.01 JPY=EBS, as the pair continued to consolidate following a bounce from a three-month low of 137.50 on Monday.

 Meanwhile, in China, data showed manufacturing came in weaker than expected, as the government's zero-COVID policies continue to undermine economic activity.